Casio CZ synthesizers: 8-step Envelope Generators (EG)

-The envelope generators in the CZ synthesizers were far more flexible than a traditional four-stage ADSR envelope; they were eight stage envelope generators where each stage had a rate and level value.
+The envelope generators in the CZ synthesizers were far more flexible than a traditional four-stage ADSR envelope; They were eight-stage envelope generators where each stage had a rate and level value.
 The rate value determined how fast the envelope would move; the level value would determine what pitch/filter cutoff/volume the envelope would have.
-Sustain and End point could be assigned to any stage of the envelope.
+Sustain and End points could be assigned to any stage of the envelope.